erdosn/dsc-2-21-09-bayes-theorem-lab-online-ds-ft-100118/README.md

 red machine.
 It doesn’t pay out.
 How should you update your estimate of the probability that this is the machine you’re interested in?
 What if it had paid out - what would be your new estimate then

+# Problem 5
+In a particular pain clinic, 10% of patients are prescribed narcotic pain killers.
+Overall, five percent of the clinic’s patients are addicted to narcotics (including pain killers and illegal substances).
+Out of all the people prescribed pain pills, 8% are addicts.
+If a patient is an addict, what is the probability that they will be prescribed pain pills?

+# Problem 6
+Given the following statistics, what is the probability that a woman has cancer if she has a positive mammogram result?

+1. One percent of women over 50 have breast cancer.
+2. Ninety percent of women who have breast cancer test positive on mammograms.
+3. Eight percent of women will have false positives.